awsdocs/aws-elemental-mediatailor-user-guide/doc_source/vast-integration.md

 To integrate your ad server with AWS Elemental MediaTailor, your ad server must send XML that conforms to the IAB specifications for the supported versions of VAST and VMAP\.
 You can use a public VAST validator to ensure that your tags are well\-formed\.

 Your ad server's VAST response must contain IAB compliant `TrackingEvents` elements and standard event types, like `impression`\.
-If you don't include standard tracking events, AWS Elemental MediaTailor rejects the VAST response and doesn't provide an ad for the break\.
+If you don't include standard tracking events, AWS Elemental MediaTailor rejects the VAST response and doesn't provide an ad for the avail\.

 VAST 3\.0 introduced support for ad pods, which is the delivery of a set of sequential linear ads\.
 If a specific ad in an ad pod is not available, AWS Elemental MediaTailor logs an error on CloudWatch, in the interactions log of the ADS\.
 It then tries to insert the next ad in the pod\.
 In this way, MediaTailor iterates through the ads in the pod until it finds one that it can use\.